VennyA/online-retail-uci-crm/README.md

 ### 2. Data Cleaning & Preparation
 The following steps were applied to ensure data quality:
-- Removed rows with missing CustomerIDs (~25% of raw data)
+- Removed rows with missing CustomerIDs
 - Removed cancelled orders (InvoiceNo starting with 'C')
 - Filtered out invalid StockCodes (non-numeric entries)
 - Removed transactions with zero or negative Quantity and UnitPrice